Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

 #### NCN Master Nodes

-1. Reboot each of the master nodes \(one at a time\) starting with ncn-m003 then ncn-m001.
+1. Reboot each of the master nodes (one at a time) starting with ncn-m003 then ncn-m001.
 There are special instructions for ncn-m001 below since its console connection is not managed by conman.

     1. Establish a console session to the master node you are rebooting.

         See step [Establish a Serial Connection to NCNs](../conman/Establish_a_Serial_Connection_to_NCNs.md) for more information.

+    2. If booting from disk is desired then [set the boot order](../../background/ncn_boot_workflow.md#set-boot-order).

-    2. Reboot the selected node.
+    3. Reboot the selected node.

         ```bash
          ncn-m001# shutdown -r now